mobb/databits_spr2019_eml_annotation/EML_2.2_annotations.md

-### Example -  Resource level (Top-level) annotations: `dataset`, `literature`, `protocol`, and `software`
+### Example -  Resource level (Top-level) annotations: `dataset`

-The top-level resources in EML are `dataset`, `literature`, `protocol`, and `software`.
-The resource module contains their common information, such as `title` and `creator`, and then each resource type has other content specific to it.
+The top-level resources in EML are `dataset`, `literature`, `protocol`, and `software`, and any of them can be annotated.
+This example is for a dataset. **A top-level annotation applies to the entire resource (dataset)**.
-Note that the dataset module can import the other top-level resources at different levels.
-Further information about top-level resources may be found in the [eml-resource module] section.

-[eml-resource module]: eml-modules-resources.md#the-eml-resource-module---base-information-for-all-resources

-A top-level resource annotation represents a precisely-defined semantic statement that applies to the entire resource, to associate precise measurement semantics with it.
 The `annotation` element is the last element of the resource group (i.e., it appears right after `coverage`).

-- The *subject* of the semantic statement is the parent element of the annotation.
+- The *subject* of the semantic statement is the parent element of the annotation, the dataset.
 It must have an `id=" "` attribute.
-- Each annotation consists of a `propertyURI` element and `valueURI` element, which respectively define an *object property* or *data property* and the *object* (value) of the annotation.
+- Each annotation consists of a `propertyURI` element and `valueURI` element, which define an *object property* and the *object* (value), respectively.
 - `propertyURI` and `valueURI` elements
   - must have a `label` attribute that is suitable for application interfaces.
-  - should have URIs that point to terms in controlled vocabularies providing precise definitions, relationships to other terms, and multiple labels for display.
+  - should have URIs that point to terms in controlled vocabularies
-- It is recommended that the labels are populated by values from the preferred labels field (`skos:prefLabel`) or label field (`rdfs:label`) from the referenced vocabulary.
+- Labels should be populated from the preferred labels field (`skos:prefLabel`) or label field (`rdfs:label`) in the referenced vocabulary.

-In the following dataset annotation (Example 1), the *subject* of the semantic statement is the `dataset` element containing the `id` attribute value `"dataset-01"`.
-The *object property* of the statement is "http://purl.org/dc/elements/1.1/subject".
+In the following dataset annotation (Example 1),

-Finally, the *object* (value) in the semantic statement is "http://purl.obolibrary.org/obo/ENVO_01000177", which resolves to the "grassland biome" term in the ENVO ontology (http://www.obofoundry.org/ontology/envo.html).
+- the *subject* of the semantic statement is the parent element `dataset id="dataset-01"`
+- the *object property* is "http://purl.org/dc/elements/1.1/subject"
+- the *object* (value)  is "http://purl.obolibrary.org/obo/ENVO_01000177"

-Taken together, the semantic statement can be read as "the dataset with the id 'dataset-01' is about the subject grassland biome"
+Taken together, the semantic statement can be translated to "the dataset is about the subject grassland biome"

 * Example 1: Top-level resource annotation (dataset)